Origin of Bright Quantum Emissions with High Debye-Waller factor in Silicon Nitride

 Next, we analyzed the electron-phonon coupling of this transition using the method of Alkauskas \textit{et al.}~\cite{Alkauskas2014}.
-The photoluminescence spectra show three phonon sidebands, also reflected in the calculated electron-phonon spectral function [Fig.~\ref{figure3}].
-The 87 meV phonon mode with the largest partial Huang-Rhys (HR) factor is quasilocalized with a localization ratio of 14.4, while the spectral peaks arise from multiple phonon modes with different degrees of localization [see Fig.~\ref{figure3} and Fig. S3 in SM~\cite{SM}].
-The first peak near 55~meV agrees with the first sideband in the range 38.6-57.4~meV observed in experiment~\cite{Chen2025}, with additional peaks at 83 and 118~meV.
+The photoluminescence spectra show a phonon sideband with three peaks, also reflected in the calculated electron-phonon spectral function [Fig.~\ref{figure3}].
+The 87 meV phonon mode with the largest partial Huang-Rhys (HR) factor is quasilocalized with a localization ratio of 14.4, while the spectral peaks arise from multiple phonon modes with different degrees of localization [see Fig.~\ref{figure3} and Fig. S3 in SI].
+The first peak near 55~meV agrees with the first peak of phonon sideband in the range 38.6-57.4~meV observed in experiment~\cite{Chen2025}, with additional peaks at 83 and 118~meV.
 The total HR factor is 0.9, corresponding to a DW factor of 41$\%$, which is close to the experimentally measured range of 50-70$\%$ reported by Chen \textit{et al.}~\cite{Chen2025}.
 These DW values are significantly higher than the DW factor of 3$\%$ for the well-known NV$^-$ center in diamond, even though the ZPL energy and excited-state lifetime are comparable, at approximately $\sim 2$ eV and 12~ns~\cite{Batalov2008, Gali2019}.
 The moderate electron-phonon interaction (HR factor = 0.9) ensures that a large fraction of the optical emission remains in the zero-phonon line [see Fig.~\ref{figure3}(b)].
 This behavior arises because the structural relaxation between the ground and excited states is relatively small, with a change in configuration coordinate [$\Delta$Q, see Eq.
-S11 in SM~\cite{SM}] of only 0.36~amu$^{1/2}$\AA{}.
+S11 in SI] of only 0.36~amu$^{1/2}$\AA{}.
 For the C$_{1h}$ configuration, the HR and DW factors are 1.11 and 33$\%$, respectively.
 The strength of the electron-phonon coupling, expressed by the HR factor, is reflected in the calculated $\Delta$Q for both the C$_{1h}$ (0.44~amu$^{1/2}$\AA{}) and C$_{1h}$-PJT (0.36~amu$^{1/2}$\AA{}) geometries.
+We note that PBE functional underestimates the ground-to-excited state configurational displacement $\Delta$Q relative to that calculated from HSE functional~\cite{razinkovas2021vibrational}, leading to reduced HR factor and overestimated Debye-Waller values.
+While SCAN provides an improvement over PBE, it still underestimates experimental HR values for the NV$^{-}$ center in diamond~\cite{maciaszek2023application}.
+Thus, our reported HR values represent a reliable lower bound.
 Earlier studies~\cite{Senichev2021, Martin2023} proposed that the observed photoluminescence features might originate from a single family of defects with a complex structure.
 Our results support this interpretation and indicate that the experimentally observed emission is consistent with nitrogen-vacancy-related centers in silicon nitride, rather than defects in a silica host~\cite{Chen2025}.
 Further controlled synthesis and targeted experiments will be essential to verify the microscopic origin of these single-photon emitters.
 Our findings will guide future efforts to isolate and engineer bright quantum emitters in silicon nitride.